hbatistuzzo/Diamonds_Henrique/README.md

 std_err is the standard error of the slope, which measures the precision of the slope estimate.
 It quantifies how much the slope would vary if you repeatedly sampled from the population and performed the regression each time.
 A smaller standard error indicates that the slope estimate is more precise.
 With a value of 0.0019, the slope estimate of b1 = 0.0555 is very precise, which suggests the relationship between TV ads and sales is robust.

 So the verdict is in, specifically in this linear regression predictive scenario, `scipy.stats.linregress` is a more handy tool than sk-learn, which really shines on other sorts of ML cases.
+The __biggest caveat__ to consider is that scipy doesn't handle performance well with big datasets, so that's something to keep in mind.

 <br>
 <br>